tbenthomas/Yelp_Analysis/README.md

 The data was taken from [kaggle](https://www.kaggle.com/yelp-dataset/yelp-dataset).

 The notebook (Analysis.ipynb) contains an analysis of Yelp's business, review, and user data.
-This dataset comes from https://www.kaggle.com/yelp-dataset/yelp-dataset.

 # S3 Bucket
 This data has been stored in a public S3 bucket.